-Tools > Membrane Test is a sophisticated set of controls for monitoring the electrode, the seal and the membrane, during and after the patching process.
+Tools > Membrane Test is a set of controls to monitor the electrode, the seal, and the membrane during and after the patching process.
 It calculates a range of accurate measurements by generating a square pulse of known dimensions and measuring the response signal.